See testimonials below from our clients about the impact on teaching and learning in their districts.

 "As I was reading Five Levers to Improve Learning: How to Prioritize for Powerful Results in Your School [Frontier, Rickabaugh, 2014], I could not help but feel affirmed by our work with Research for Better Teaching.
 The authors caution us to 'distinguish between the practices most likely to improve student learning as compared to efforts that require attention, time, and resources but provide little or no leverage to improve student learning.'
 With Research for Better Teaching’s assistance, our district is collectively developing an answer to important questions such as: How will we teach?
 How will we know students have learned?
 How do we support and challenge student and adult learners in our community?
 Our answers to these questions are improving the learning experiences we provide to students.

 For four years, we have invited teachers in Lake Zurich CUSD 95 to participate in the Studying Skillful Teaching course.
 Our first group was small; however, by the third year we had 40 people registered in the course, a waiting list of 40 people, and a request by the association to offer the course more than once a year.
-During that same time, every administrator in the district participated in the Observing and Analyzing Teaching course.
+During that same time, every administrator in the district participated in the Observing and Analyzing Teaching course (now Analysing Teaching for Student Results.
 Our administrative team continues to work on providing descriptive feedback to teachers by engaging in conversations about high impact instructional strategies.
 Collectively we are applying the knowledge and skills we have learned from these courses.

 Focusing on the instructional strategies is not flashy, but it is what makes a difference for our students.
 Because of our work with RBT, we at Lake Zurich understand, 'Nothing is more complex, challenging, or important than assuring high levels of learning for each and every student.
 And no single factor has a greater impact on student learning than skillful teaching.'
 We are committed to our continued learning with RBT because it is making a difference for our students."